machine-shop/mothra/README.md

 * `-s`, `--stage` : The stage which to run the pipeline until.
 Options are `'ruler_detection'`, `'binarization'`, and `'measurements'`.
 Default is `measurement` (running to completion).
 Running the pipeline and stopping at an earlier stage can be useful for debugging.
 * `-csv`, `--path_csv` :  Path of `.csv` file for the measurement results.
 (Default is `results.csv`).
 * `-dpi` : Optional argument to specify resolution of the output image.
 (Default is `300`.)
-* `-g`, `--grabcut` : Use OpenCV's grabcut method in order to improve binarization on blue butterflies.
-* `-u`, `--unet` : Use the U-net deep neural network in the binarization step.

 ## Measurement results